GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 CODE SNIPPET

 For the generator specifications and the time schedule inputs we need to change a bit more.
 The model depends on two sets, one for the possible generators and one for the hours when the load demand should be met.
 Since these two sets are not fixed, but are to be part of the input, we first define the records with our default values.
-GAMS is domain driven, so for our multi-dimensional parameters we also need to specify all the necessary domains.
+GAMS is domain driven, so for our multidimensional parameters we also need to specify all the necessary domains.
 This can be done either by using the Universal Set (https://gamspy.readthedocs.io/en/latest/user/basics/set.html#the-universal-set-as-set-identifier) or by directly specifying all necessary domains, which is generally the preferred method.
 For a MIRO application, however, the second option is the **only** possible way, since if we want to use this multidimensional parameter as a table in MIRO, it is necessary to already know which columns the table will have.
 Therefore we define additional sets for the corresponding headers.
-These header sets should also be used for any GAMS/GAMSPy model.
+As mentioned above, these header sets are the recommended way to handle multidimensional parameters in any GAMS/GAMSPy model.

 Now for the additions to make these into MIRO inputs.
 First we need to set is_miro_input=True again.
 As we want them to be displayed as tables, we also set is_miro_table=True.
 Finally, the most important part, we need to set domain_forwarding=[True, False].
 This means that we want the domain corresponding to our generator set to be forwarded so that the set elements are taken from the MIRO application.
 The headers are known and not part of the input, so we set the second element to False.